aldrinbrillante/DS-Facial-Recognition/README.md

 5. #### If you want just a list of names of the faces of the people in the image, you can do:
       - $ face_recognition ./img/known ./img/unknown | cut -d ',' -f2

+6. #### Now that you have installed and launched your virtual environment, you're ready to code!

 ## Features